Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Related work

 Most prior research has concentrated on employing ICL and prompting to adapt models to diverse code-related tasks.
 Gao et al.~\cite{gao2023constructing} showcased the advantages of ICL in tasks like bug fixing, code summarization, and program synthesis.
 They highlighted that the model's performance on downstream tasks is influenced by multiple factors, including the selection, quantity, and order of prompt examples.
 Other studies~\cite{prenner2022can, xia2023automated} also demonstrated that pre-trained language models and LLMs like Codex can effectively handle bug fixing and automated program repair using ICL.
 Moreover, Geng et al.~\cite{geng2024large} demonstrated the capability of Codex to generate multi-intent comment generation to describe the functionality of a method or its implementation details, for instance.
 The selection of relevant prompts for a task with ICL is crucial to ensure the good performance of an LLM.
 Prior works~\cite{nashid2023retrieval, zhou2023docprompting} designed selection techniques to retrieve highly relevant prompt examples tailored to downstream tasks, outperforming random selection methods.
 Lastly, recent research~\cite{shrivastava2023repository} highlighted the advantages of retrieving prompt examples at the repository level, providing LLMs with valuable contextual information in the prompts.
 In this study, we leveraged ICL without the intention of fully exploring its potential.
 Instead, we opted for a simple implementation of ICL by selecting random few-shot examples using different seeds.
 Expanding this study to incorporate more ICL approaches would enhance the comparison with PEFT techniques for code.

-Regarding PEFT techniques, prior research in code intelligence has focused on Prompt tuning~\cite{lester2021power}, Prefix-tuning~\cite{li2021prefix} and Adapters \cite{houlsby2019parameter,hu2023llm}.
+Regarding PEFT techniques, prior research in code intelligence has focused on Prompt tuning~\cite{lester2021power}, Prefix-tuning~\cite{li2021prefix} and Adapters \cite{houlsby2019parameter,hu2023llm,goel2022cross,saberi2024utilization,saberi2023model}.
 Wang et al.~\cite{wang2022no} initiated the usage of Prompt tuning for code-related tasks and demonstrated its superiority over full fine-tuning of CodeT5 and CodeBERT in defect prediction, code summarization, and code translation.
-Similarly, Choi et al.~\cite{choi2023codeprompt} designed a code-specific Prefix tuning approach within a sequence-to-sequence architecture for generation tasks.
-Our study differs from these two previous works as they focus on small language models, whereas we propose the first comprehensive study of PEFT techniques with LLMs for code generation.
+Goel et al.~\cite{goel2022cross} explored the use of programming-language-specific adapters for knowledge transfer in pre-trained language models, demonstrating that tuning BERT with these adapters surpass CodeBERT on cloze test and code clone detection.
+Choi et al.~\cite{choi2023codeprompt} designed a code-specific Prefix tuning approach within a sequence-to-sequence architecture for generation tasks.
+Our study differs from these three previous works as they focus on SLMs, whereas we propose the first comprehensive study of PEFT techniques with LLMs for code generation.
 Moreover, our study includes LoRA, IA3, and QLoRA, which none of the previous work in code intelligence considered for efficiently tuning LLMs of code.
-Finally, Wang et al.~\cite{wang2023one} showcased the superiority of utilizing Adapters for fine-tuning pre-trained language models over full fine-tuning.
-Our research diverges from this prior work, as we concentrate on state-of-the-art LLMs.
+Wang et al.~\cite{wang2023one} showcased the superiority of utilizing Adapters for fine-tuning pre-trained language models over full fine-tuning.
+Recent work have contributed empirical studies for various software engineering tasks, including code change~\cite{liu2024delving}, code summarization~\cite{saberi2024utilization, liu2023empirical}, defect prediction~\cite{liu2023empirical}, and code clone detection~\cite{saberi2024utilization}, using Adapter tuning and LoRA for SLMs.
+Our research diverges from these prior work, as we concentrate on LLMs.
 Although we did not incorporate Adapters in our investigation, we believe that LoRA, IA3, Prompt tuning, Prefix tuning, and QLoRA provide a sufficiently thorough analysis of PEFT techniques.
 We recognize the value of exploring additional PEFT techniques for various code intelligence tasks in the future.